Why a Pre-Sale Inspection Can Lead to a Stress-Free Sale

 Who Should have a home inspection done?

-Any seller, regardless the type of property–from new construction to homes that have seen better days–should consider a pre-sale inspection.
+Any seller, regardless of the type of property--from new construction to homes that have seen better days--should consider a pre-sale inspection.
 Builders will be able to convey a greater sense of quality and accountability with the results.
 Landlords and homeowners will be aware of the condition of their properties and have the opportunity to share the details with the sellers, establishing trust in the buyer-seller relationship.
 Those are not easy things to do, especially if the buyer is suspecting the seller has something to hide.

 What to Expect from a Pre-Sale Inspection